Bhupesh-V/Bhupesh-V.github.io/_posts/2020-8-9-monitor-network-usage-stats-in-linux.md

 ```

-- Only works per session, i.e stats are gathered once you power up your PC (or login) and are lost when you shutdown.
+- Only works per Session, i.e stats are gathered once you power up your PC (or login) and are lost when you shutdown.
 - Good to have if you have limited data availability & want to monitor your data usage.

 Let's just review on what utilities we used here.